aytacg26/ruler_of_the_world/README.md

 	35 – Bahrain			(18 cubic km/year)

 ## Calculation Example :
-If a player has the United States, Russia, Iran and China Cards, and also Natural Gas Energy Card, total Natural Gas Energy of the player will be 1988 cubic km/year, on the other hand WTNGP is 3948.24 cubic km/year and hence EM35 multiplier of the player will be 0.5, the additional point for the Energy Power of the player will be 0.5 x 15 = 7.5 points and total point will be Technology Power Card Multiplier x 14point + 15point + 7.5points
+If a player has the United States, Russia, Iran, and China Cards, and also Natural Gas Energy Card, the total Natural Gas Energy of the player will be 1988 cubic km/year, on the other hand, WTNGP is 3948.24 cubic km/year and hence EM35 multiplier of the player will be 0.5, the additional point for the Energy Power of the player will be 0.5 x 15 = 7.5 points and the total point will be Technology Power Card Multiplier x 14point + 15point + 7.5points

 #### 2.2.3.
 Coal Energy Card

 a.
 With Technology Power Card it will have Technology Power Card multiplier x 8 Points + 6 points
 b.
-This will have EM35 x 6 points, if the player has countries which has more Coal Energy capacity and included into the EM35 List of Coal Energy Card.
+This will have EM35 x 6 points if the player has countries that have more Coal Energy capacity and are included in the EM35 List of Coal Energy Card.

 if a player does not have any Coal Energy Card, the point will be zero from Coal Energy, only two Coal Energy Card will be published (1 Card 2 copies).
 That means, only two players will have points from Coal Energy Card.